Long Live the King: Shaun Murray Pro Spotlight

 What’s your worst invention?
 The Baby Crawler.
 I didn’t go public with it.
 Man, I was in the garage so long.
 It was basically a block the size of a shoebox that had wheels underneath it and sat flush to the ground.
 My thought was: You have babies lay on it and they kinda pull themselves across the ground crawling.
 I tried to put Hayden on it and pushed her, but she just started running over her fingers and it was terrible.

 Why do you drive cars so slowly?
 Because I feel 5 to 10 mph over the speed limit is reasonable.
-Do you want to tell everybody how fast you [directed at Travis] drive?
+Do you want to tell everybody how fast you drive?
 I have had some fast moments in cars — I’m just not that comfortable.
 But, yeah, Kerri gets mad at me too.

 What’s the best and worst thing about working with me?
 We both have the same work ethic — when it’s time to work, it’s time to work.
 Also, you’ve really helped me focus on details.
 You are really good at knowing how to run a business, as far as “this, this and this needs to happen.”
 I’ve tried to pick up on that.
 But the worst thing?
 It’s sometimes scary having to deal with you when I have scheduling conflicts after I’ve already told you I will work.